 Working in a quiet home sounds nice, but it’s hard to get yourself hyped up for work without a bit of music.
 Really, music is an essential part of working from home.
 If you aren’t subscribed to a streaming service, then now may be the time to test out a free trial.

 - Apple Music: With its fantastic interface and support for the Apple Watch, Apple Music is perfect for anyone who is dedicated to the Apple ecosystem (it works on Android and Windows devices, too).
-Apple Music starts at $10 a month, or $15 a month for a 6-person family plan.
-Apple offers a $5 per month plan for students.
+Apple Music starts at $5 a month, up to a $15 a month for a 6-person family plan.
+Apple offers a $6 per month plan for students.

 - Pandora: A great service for people who like to discover new music without wasting a ton of their time.
 Pandora is easy to use, and has three different plans: a free ad-supported tier, a $5 per month ad-free plan with unlimited song skipping, and a $10 per month plan with unlimited offline listening and extra playlist features.
 Students can grab a Pandora Premium subscription for just $5 a month.

 - Tidal: Tidal boasts near-lossless sound quality for its tracks, making it a solid option for audiophiles.
-Tidal starts at $10 a month and offers a $15 per month premium plan for near-lossless FLAC streaming.
+Tidal has a free ad-supported tier, as well $10 and $20 per month premium plans for near-lossless FLAC streaming.
 Tidal offers these plans to students for $5 and $10 respectively.

 These services are offered at similar prices and have similar features, so it’s up to you to choose what works best.
 Remember, they all offer month-long trials, so you don’t have to commit to whatever stands out to you first.